This information is also of interest for freight forwarders, logistic service providers and customs agents.

 Due to the boom in online shopping, EU governments are losing out on an estimated EUR 7 billion in public revenue annually as currently low value goods are exempt from VAT on importation into the EU.
 Moreover, a similar exemption is not available for sales of low value goods within the EU.
-To address these different VAT regimes and to overcome the barriers to cross-border online sales, these rules are now being modernised.
+To address these different VAT regimes and to overcome the barriers to cross-border online sales, these rules have been modernised.

-In parallel, all commercial goods imported into the EU will be subject to VAT irrespective of their value meaning no more exemption for imported goods with a value up to EUR 22.
+In parallel, all commercial goods imported into the EU asre now subject to VAT irrespective of their value meaning no more exemption for imported goods with a value up to EUR 22.
 Online sellers and online marketplaces/platforms making distance sales of imported goods to customers in the EU of a value not exceeding EUR 150 can use the newly developed Import One Stop Shop (IOSS) to declare and pay VAT.
-In this situation, the responsibility for the collection of the VAT will not fall on the postal operators and couriers.
+In this situation, the responsibility for the collection of the VAT doesn't fall on the postal operators and couriers.

 For the sellers or marketplaces/platforms that do not register in the IOSS, the competent authorities will collect VAT on importation of the low value goods just as VAT is collected on higher value goods at customs now.
 Customers in the EU will only receive the goods bought after the VAT has been paid.